clickataxi/api-documentation/index.md

 <!-- FUTURE: Operations using a `lang` or `language` parameter might use an `Accept-Language` header instead. -->

-All timestamps are represented as ISO 8601.
+All timestamps are represented as ISO 8601 format `YYYY-MM-DDTHH:MM:SSZ`.

 IDs are represented as strings and should be stored and treated as strings.
 Format of IDs might change across API versions.